adi4777/elevator-system/README.md

 The **Building** class has below properties:

-- Floors: the number of floors in the building
+- Floors: the number of floors in the building, its value is picked from appsettings.json `Building:Floors`
-- Elevators: list of elevators with its properties
+- Elevators: list of elevators with its properties, its value is picked from appsettings.json `Building:Elevators`
 - Requests: list of requests with its properties

 The **Elevator** class has below properties: